samuelmuabia/web-services/README.md

 * A About page with some details about me
 * A protected checkout page

-Building this website , i have used : React js, Jsx , React Bootstrap, Bootstrap, firbase, react router dom, react firebase hooks.
+Building this website , i have used : React js, Jsx , React Bootstrap, Bootstrap, firbase, react router dom, react firebase hooks adn react toastify.